apptainer/singularity-userdocs/appendix.rst

 Docker containers are stored as a collection of tarballs called layers.
 When building from a Docker container the layers must be downloaded and then assembled in the proper order to produce a viable file system.
-Then the file system must be converted to Singularity Image File (sif) format.
+Then the file system must be converted to apptainer Image File (sif) format.

 Building from Docker Hub is not considered reproducible because if any of the layers of the image are changed, the container will change.
 If reproducibility